EABigEasy/Connect-Your-Web-App-with-A-Database/notes/notes1.md

 Let's build a mini version of this pattern, by setting up a web app from scratch and connecting it with a relational database (Amazon Aurora) to store things that users input.

 ### Step1
-Login with your IAM user
+Login with your IAM user.Remember best practices, for security purposes

 ### Step 2
 Launch EC2 Instance